Unjust Verdicts

 Suspected of:

-According to the investigation, she "shared the goals and objectives" of the local religious organization, and also "voluntarily took part in its activities."
+According to the investigation, she "shared the goals and objectives" of the local religious organization, and also "voluntarily took part in its activity."

 Court case number: